Where to Go South Platte River – Deckers

 Weather:

-Our snowpack got a decent boost this last week.
-The South Platte basin in particular received some good snow recently.
-This basin is one of the strongest in the west actually and is sitting at 105 % of average as of today.
-This will be likely to change over the next 10 days with the forecasted weather though.
-As we roll into spring we will have longer days and a higher angle of the sun.
+Despite the recent warm weather and wind, we have seen some higher elevation storms in the South Platte basin.
+Our snowpack is holding strong.
+This basin is one of the strongest in the state actually and is sitting at 101% of average as of today.
+As we roll into spring we will have longer days, a higher angle of the sun, and a lot of wind.
 This combination can start to decrease the overall snowpack at a good pace.
 With our biggest snow months historically on the horizon March and April), lets hope we can keep building this for our summer water.
 Snow now means water later, and we can use all we can get!

 RECOMMENDED PATTERNS